odedlaz/oded.dev/source/_posts/SSH-GlobalProtect.md

 TLDR: can't access corporate resources? use static routing to redirect connections through the corporate VPN.

-Ok, so the story goes like this: I work at a Big-Corp, really big corp. some people might've heard about it: Microsoft.
-My team has a couple of VMs deployed on Azure which are governed by an internal service that makes sure that nobody can access them outside the corporate VPN.
+Ok, so the story goes like this: I work at a Big-Corp & my team has a couple of VMs deployed on Azure which are governed by an internal service that makes sure that nobody can access them outside the corporate VPN.
 The service thus a bunch more things, but the gist is that one can't alter the network security group ("firewall" rules) such that outsiders can access the machine.

 That's pretty neat, but problematic when you work from home.
 Why? not all network originating from our machine goes through the corporate network.
 In other words, when I try to access any resource that belongs to my team, the IP that's being used is the one that belongs to my ISP --> forbidden.